Summer Strolls at Emmetts Garden

 As you walk between Emmetts Garden and Chartwell, keep an eye out for the coppice clearings created by our ranger teams recently.

 Without the coverage from the trees, the sun can now reach the undergrowth, encouraging new wildflowers and shrubs to grow.
-Keep checking back to see how the undergrowth evolves over the summer.
+Usually carried out during late winter when the plants are dormant and so not to disturb the nesting birds, keep checking back to see how the undergrowth evolves over the summer too.

 Coppicing is an ancient way of managing woodland.
 It may seem counterproductive but by cutting the trees down, it encourages new shoots to form from the stumps.
 It’s a great way of quickly producing sustainable timber.